molgenis/molgenis-emx2/docs/molgenis/use_updownload.md

 ### How can I upload/download data when using columnType=file?

 In case your schema contains columns with type=file then this column will be ommitted on download/upload unless you are using csv.zip.
 When using csv.zip then the files will be stored in a folder named _files.
+In your data tables you will see a reference to this file (a hash code).